 Now, let’s move on to my problem.
 Here is the scenario.
 I pull up to an intersection at the same time as a vehicle to my right.
 Following the driver handbook rules, I wait for the other driver to pull through.
 He has the right-of-way, so I let him go, but he doesn’t go.
 He sits there and looks at me, waiting for me to go.
 I don’t go, because I don’t have the right-of-way.
 Unfortunately, I apparently am the only one who knows this.
 Finally, he waves me through.
 What?!
 Don’t you know your driver handbook?!
 You have the right-of-way!!
 Don’t wave me through!!
-But, in the interest of time and courtesy I pull through.
+But, in the interest of time and cour

 Another situation that has happened is equally disturbing.
 I pull up to the intersection at the same time as another car, only this time I am on the right.
 Just as I begin to take my foot off the brake to drive through, the driver waves me through.
 Really?!
 You’re gonna wave me through?!
 I have the right-of-way and already know it?!
 Don’t wave me through!!
 So, naturally, I punch the accelerator, swerve through the intersection, just clipping the front bumper of the offending vehicle, shake my fist angrily at the annoyingly, unnecessarily courteous driver, and speed off down the road.
 Then I clear my head and realize I’m still at the stop sign.
 So, I finish releasing the brake, slowly apply my foot to the gas, and nicely, discreetly drive on my merry way.
 I know it won’t be the last time I have to endure another four-way-stop.